-I always love making my own inexpensive versions of popular decor trends, so this spring I decided to tackle the floral wall hangings that I’ve been seeing around!
-By using supplies I found at Goodwill®, I’m able to save money, save stuff from the landfills, and come up with something that’s one-of-a-kind.
-My version is inspired by forsythia, a spring staple in this neck of the woods.
+I always love making my own inexpensive versions of popular decor trends, so this summer I decided to tackle the floral wall hangings that I’ve been seeing around!
+By using supplies I found at Goodwill, I’m able to save money, save stuff from the landfills, and come up with something that’s one-of-a-kind.
+My version is inspired by forsythia, a staple in my neck of the woods.
 And it was super simple to make!
 Below are the materials I needed for this project.
 Many of them I already had at home, the rest went on my Goodwill shopping list:

 - A tension/curtain rod or something similar